SuperDotNet/superdotnet.run/content/_index.md

 In any case, you can further browse through these comments and -- shockingly enough -- you will find users who suggest that I do things such as attend MSFT shareholder meetings to call attention to this gigantic issue within our MSFT community.
 I am not exactly good with these sorts of activities, nor do I think they are effective.
 However, it did get me to start thinking about this space a little differently and has launched me to create this project and work on it full time.

 ## Are You Going to Answer the Question?

-**Super.NET is my attempt to answer the very question that I created in October 2015, on my own terms.**
+*Super.NET is my own attempt to answer the very question that I created in October 2015, on my own terms.*

 ## You're Crazy

 I agree.
 I am actually a bit terrified I am even considering this.
 However, given how the space has shaken out, and the different approaches to this very elusive and complicated problem, I have felt compelled to throw my own hat in the ring as there has been no attempts to solve this problem the way that I think it should be.

 ## You?
 You Have a Team, Right?

 I have always worked best on my own.
-As [a wise developer](https://blog.superdotnet.run/2018/06/who-is-agent-smith/) once stated to me in paraphrase: *"show me something one developer can do in one month, and I will show you something two can do in two."*
+As [a wise developer](https://blog.superdotnet.run/2018/06/who-is-agent-smith/) once stated to me in paraphrase:

+> Show me a project that one developer can do in one month, and I will show you the same project that two developers can do in two.
+>
+> -- Agent Smith

-Very true words, and something that has afflicted most of our ecosystem as of late, in my view.
+Very true words in our line of work.

 ## You're Not Crazy -- YOU'RE INSANE!!!

 Perhaps.
 Consider that I have essentially stared into a series of flashing rectangles for over 22 years of my life now.
 That will do some strange things to a person, I would suggest to you.

+## You're Also Interviewing Yourself

-Regardless, in my view, software is like writing a book.
+Correct.
+Regardless, in my view, software is a lot like writing a book.
 It's nearly impossible to write a book that is consistent in form and tone with multiple people stomping around in various chapters and trying to tie together a cohesive story.
 Some teams do pull it off, however, and I rightfully salute them.
 In my world, however, this is the exception and not the norm.
 It's simply not my style or what I have found the most success at in my nearly 22 years of development experience.
 In my view, a project should get to its first publish point and _then_ other members join to help flesh it out, keeping to the tone and style established by the primary author.

 ## OK Crazy Guy, How Are You Going to Pull Off the Impossible?